kylasweb/green-energy/VERCEL_SETUP_GUIDE.md

 # Vercel Environment Variables Setup Guide

-## ✅ Build Fixed!
-Autoprefixer Issue Resolved
+## ✅ All Build Issues Resolved!
+Ready for Production

-All build issues have been resolved (Tailwind CSS + autoprefixer dependencies).
-Your code is now deploying successfully to Vercel.
-Configure these environment variables to enable authentication.
+All build issues have been completely resolved (Tailwind CSS + autoprefixer + tw-animate-css).
+Your application is now deploying successfully to Vercel.
+Simply configure these environment variables to enable full functionality.

 ### Step-by-Step Instructions: